CIPP/US

 Key Privacy Management Concepts and Definitions

 A privacy program seeks to protect and manage multiple categories of information.
-Among other pieces of data, a privacy program seeks to protect trade secrets and other confidential or proprietary information about an organization.
+Among other pieces of data, a privacy program may seek to protect trade secrets and other confidential or proprietary information about an organization.
 Most importantly, however, a privacy program governs an organization’s use of “personal information,” sometimes referred to as “personally identifiable information.”

 a.
 Identified and Identifiable Personal Information